 Bucks hammer Hawks as Giannis sits with sore back

 Atlanta lost leading scorer Trae Young with a sprained right ankle late in the first half.
-He had 12 points when he injured after stepping on another player's foot and immediately helped to the locker room.
+He had 12 points when he got injured after stepping on another player's foot, and he was immediately helped to the locker room.
 The Hawks were already playing without center Alex Len (left ankle sprain) and forward Jabari Parker (right shoulder impingement).
-Atlanta's top scorer was Allen Crabbe, who came off the bench to make four 3-pointers and scored a season-high 20 points.
-Kevin Huerter scored 12 and John Collins had a season-high 16 rebounds.
+Atlanta's top scorer was Allen Crabbe, who came off the bench to make four 3-pointers and score a season-high 20 points.
+Kevin Huerter scored 12, and John Collins had a season-high 16 rebounds.

 Milwaukee set the tone early by scoring the first eight points of the game and had a 32-19 lead after one quarter.
-Milwaukee padded the lead to 63-40 at halftime and led by as many as 32 in the third quarter before the Hawks trimmed the margin to 84-63 going into the final quarter.
+The Bucks padded the lead to 63-40 at halftime and led by as many as 32 in the third quarter before the Hawks trimmed the margin to 84-63 going into the final period.
 Both teams complete a back-to-back on Saturday.
 Milwaukee returns home to play Orlando, while Atlanta is at Chicago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)